nfinit/ansibench/README.md

-BYTEmark 2.0 and NBench are described as an "algorithm-based" suite that, while still synthetic, is far less so than its predecessors, evaluating a system using a suite fo small program kernels as opposed to simple repetitive sequences of single or similarly few instructions.
+BYTEmark 2.0 and NBench are described as an "algorithm-based" suite that, while still synthetic, is far less so than its predecessors, evaluating a system using a suite of small program kernels as opposed to simple repetitive sequences of single or similarly few instructions.
 In total, NBench evaluates ten algorithms:

 * **Numeric Sort**: Measures the time needed to sort a one-dimensional array